jonasrembratt/DCAF.Squawks/README.md

 ### --write (-w)

-This value specifies the name of (or path to) the compiled LotATC you want compiled.
-This is the file you intend to upload to the LotATC server.
+This value specifies the name of (or path to) the LotATC you want to create and upload to your LotATC server.

 Example:
 ```